 Qualification Acquisition and State-Exam Preparatory Lectures

 Our Extension Center (KUEX) is a professional organization that takes advantage of an original curriculum to help individual students prepare to obtain various qualifications and take state examinations.
 We offer a wide variety of reasonably priced lectures that boast proven results and a high passing rate, and around 3,000 people attend them every year.
-In addition, through departmental cooperation with the University of California, Los Angeles (UCLA) Extension, we have established a system enabling students to attend online lectures initiated by the organization.

 (Center for Teacher Certification & Development)